tytydraco/yessleep/out/Unit_6B.md

 Luke was dead.
 He killed himself.
 But why?

 After the incident, I couldn’t leave my house.
 I don’t know why I didn’t call the police but I never did nor did they ever come.
 But ever since that night, I’ve started seeing things.

 Just at the edge of my eyes, I could see a shape in the corner of the room.

 A blotch of color that vanishes when I look straight at it.
 I’ve caught some glimpses of it, and from the sight of it, it looks like a flower.
 A fucked up, mutated flower.

-The smell and the spores then came back, and I was now back in the routine of smelling and cleaning the spores and trying to barricade myself from the smell.
+The smell came back and soon the spores.

+Then more.
+And more.

+Until the air was thicker than ever, my lungs raw, my tongue coated with a bitter and nauseating aftertaste.

 I started moving furniture.
 Tearing open vents.
 Peeling back wallpaper.
 I keep thinking if I find it — if I can dig it out — it’ll stop.

-But it doesn’t stop.
+But it didn’t stop.

+It only got worse.

-And I eventually gave up.
+Eventually, I gave up.
+Not out of exhaustion, but out of acceptance, maybe.

-Now, I am alone in my apartment.
-I like being alone, that’s why I moved to this complex.
-I can see something staring at me from the corner of my living room.
+Now I sit alone in my apartment.
+The way I liked it when I first moved here.
+Alone.
+Undisturbed.
+Hidden from the world.
+But I’m not really alone anymore.

-A tall, pale, slender woman with white Datura petals and spores coming out of her petals and investing my apartment.
+She’s here.

+Tall and slender, her limbs too long for comfort, her neck stretched like a flower stalk reaching for light.
+Her skin is a  pale bone white and from behind her back and along her arms, and blooming from the base of her neck, flowers grow.

+Datura.

+White, trumpet-shaped, wide open like they’re drinking in the air.
+The petals pulse gently, and from them rise those tiny white spores.
+I don’t breathe when she’s near.
+I can’t.

 She talks to me.

 And I am deeply afraid of her.

-She tells me that Luke was useless to her, but I now have a chance to prove to her my worth.
+She tells me that Luke was useless to her.
+That he broke too easily.
+That I could now have a chance to prove my worth to her because Luke infested me with her poison.

+I want to run.
+I want to tear open my walls and dive into the insulation if it means getting away from her.

+But I don’t.

+I just sit here, paralyzed, staring into her eyeless face and the flowering poison blooming from her.
+As she talks to me.

+There is someone knocking on my door, my next door neighbor.

+I can hear him through the door telling me that I need to answer the door, that there is a smell coming from the vents and he knows it’s me.